Last updated on 28 January 2021

 A good way to prevent falling victim to a pothole is to habitually scan the road ahead for dark patches while cycling and carefully avoiding them.
 Daydreaming on the saddles, on the other hand, may land you (and your cycling buddies) in a hospital’s A&E.

-However, if you’re unable to avoid a small pothole, the best approach is to relax your grip on the handle bars slightly, lift your weight out of the saddle and allow the bike to bump over the depression.
-Remain relaxed as your go over the pothole and allow your arms and legs to absorb the impact.
-If the recess in too deep and you’re clipped to the pedals, think about bunny-hopping over it by simultaneously pulling on the bars and pedals.
+Try to remain relaxed as you go over the pothole and allow your arms and legs to absorb the impact.
+If the recess is too deep and you’re clipped to the pedals, try to bunny-hop over it by simultaneously pulling on the bars and pedals.
 Bunny-hopping your bike, of course, requires prior practice.

 Attacked by wildlife